lrgc01/puppet-ostack_controller/README.md

  - Base classes to create and populate databases
    - Configure the db manager machine (mysql client install, my.cnf defs)
  - Installs keystone and its dependencies
-   - Creates its base users, roles, projects
+   - Creates base users, roles, projects
- - Installs glance and its dependencies
+ - Installs glance and its dependencies (to do)
- - Installs nova and its dependencies
+ - Installs nova and its dependencies (to do)
+ - Installs neutron and its dependencies (to do)